|

 and the Irishman James Joyce.
 It was actually Sylvia Beach who finally agreed to publish Joyce's much-rejected

-novel, Ulysses. ( a good move) The shop was later taken over by George Whitman who is an iconic figure in the
+novel, Ulysses. (a good move) The shop was later taken over by George Whitman who was an iconic figure in the

 continues to offer refuge to young writers and poets who are allowed to sleep in the shop in exchange for some